 So many people feel anxiety or fear when public speaking.
 Finding genuinely helpful ways to address the anxiety can be challenging, but it's also worthwhile.

 Some clients are already quite accomplished with public speaking.
 They want to discover how they can be better, be truly excellent.
 CEOs, presidents, board members, all the way to people who are interviewing for their first job.

-LEADERSHIP COACH: in the course of working with leaders in many fields, helping them communicate and helping them own their voices, I realized I was beginning to work in a specific area: leadership coaching.
+LEADERSHIP COACH LOS ANGELES: in the course of working with leaders in many fields, helping them communicate and helping them own their voices, I realized I was beginning to work in a specific area: leadership coaching.
 Effective communication is a basis for good leadership.
 This isn't only about preparing specific presentations, it's also about clarifying your role as a leader.
 How do you inspire a group to want to follow you?
 How do you allow yourself to recognize when your goals need changing because the landscape has changed?
 How do you stay engaged as a leader in a healthy way?
 Are you present, and how can you be more present?
 These are the questions I address in my executive coaching.
 So if you're considering executive coaching, and you're curious about these questions, this may be a good fit.

 One of the areas I work on is executive presence.
 Executive presence means different things to different people, so to clarify: in my work, it means presence combined with effectiveness.

 If you need an executive speech coach in Los Angeles, are looking to develop your executive presence, or simply want to develop your leadership capacity, please contact me.